rancher/docs/content/rancher/v2.x/en/installation/ha/kubernetes-rke/_index.md

 Using the sample below create the `rancher-cluster.yml` file.
 Replace the IP Addresses in the `nodes` list with the IP address or DNS names of the 3 Nodes you created.

-> **Note:** If you node has public and internal addresses, its recommended to set `internal_address:` so Kubernetes will use it for intra-cluster communication.
-Some services like AWS EC2 require setting `internal_address:` if you want to use self-referencing security groups or firewalls.
+> **Note:** If your node has public and internal addresses, it is recommended to set the `internal_address:` so Kubernetes will use it for intra-cluster communication.
+Some services like AWS EC2 require setting the `internal_address:` if you want to use self-referencing security groups or firewalls.

 ```yaml
 nodes: